AdobeDocs/experience-manager-65.en/help/assets/assets-workflow.md

 ## Applying a workflow to multiple assets {#applying-a-workflow-to-multiple-assets}

 1. From the Assets console, navigate to the location of the assets for which you want to start a workflow, and select the assets.
-1. Click the GlobalNav icon, and the choose **Timeline** from the menu to display the timeline.
+1. Click the GlobalNav icon, and the choose **[!UICONTROL Timeline]** from the menu to display the timeline.

    ![screen_shot_2019-03-06at123325pm](assets/screen_shot_2019-03-06at123325pm.png)